karink520/DIAMONDS-workshop/index.md

 ### Preworkshop task B: Installing miniconda and a text editor:

 Follow **steps 1, 2 and 7** (you can skip steps 3-6 for now- we'll come back to them) in these [setup instructions](https://karinknudson.com/python_setup.pdf).
 Again, if you have trouble or the instructions don't make sense, don't worry at all.
 We'll troubleshoot together in class.
+Note: if you already have miniconda or Anaconda and a text editor, you're all set.

+### Preworkshop task C (optional): Python basics:

+If you've never used Python before, check out the [Python basics notebook](https://colab.research.google.com/drive/1-xnnJtSNYMwsizsR0q2Wc8Ys_jNt6srR).
+It is a Google collab notebook, so you will be able to run the code and see the output.
+You can make changes, but you won't be able to save them unless you make a copy of the notebook.

 ## Outline of the week